AbdulrhmanGoni/AM-store-server/README.md

 to obtain a **JWT token**.
 This token is then included in subsequent requests to authenticate the user and authorize him to access the protected resources (like his data, orders, shopping cart, favorites, etc. ).

+## Feedbacks

+I welcome any feedback or suggestions you might have! <br>
+if you faced any problem in the project or you have any suggestion improves it, or even you have some advices to improve me and my skils, <br>
+Please feel free to open an issue and discuss it with me or contact me directly on [my LinkedIn account](https://www.linkedin.com/in/abdulrhman-goni-857a36275/) or throuth my email abdulrhmangoni@gmail.com

+Thank you for stopping by! 🌟